gruntwork-io/boilerplate/_docs/README.md

 #### Templates

 Boilerplate puts all the variables into a Go map where the key is the name of the variable and the value is what the user provided.
-It then starts copying files from the `--template-folder` into the `--output-folder`, passing each non-binary file through the [Go Template](https://golang.org/pkg/text/template) engine, with the variable map as a data structure.
+It then starts copying files from the `--template-url` into the `--output-folder`, passing each non-binary file through the [Go Template](https://golang.org/pkg/text/template) engine, with the variable map as a data structure.